Notify me

 The “khumeia” by Simon Pierre Delord, which has a significant influence from Art Nouveau, with conventional watch hands.

-The Cartier Crash Tigrée watch has strong art-jewelry influence as well as some fine jewelry influence while retaining conventional watch hands:
+The Cartier Crash Tigrée watch has strong art-jewellery influence as well as some fine jewellery influence while retaining conventional watch hands:

 The Molnár Fábry Architectural Art Piece: